-The management board of the two schools and the representative of the Ministry of Education met on 14 November l984.
+The management board of the two schools and the representative of the Ministry of Education met on 14 November 1984.
 During the meeting, it was agreed that the two schools, Holy Innocents’ High (Primary section) and Holy Innocents’ Chinese Girls’ School would merge to become one school.
-It was decided to set up the newly Holy Innocents’ Primary School at the premises of a new school building then called "Shude" School.
-It is under the management of the Management Board of the Holy Innocents' High School.
+The newly-established Holy Innocents’ Primary School would take the premises of a new school building then called "Shude" School.
+It was the first Catholic co-educational Primary School with modern facilities in Singapore.

-Mr Lee Soon Hock, a representative of the Ministry of Education handed over the building to the most Reverend Gregory Yong, the Archbishop of Singapore on January l985.
-The most Reverend Gregory Yong, Archbishop of Singapore officiated at the blessing of the school on 10 May l985.
-The school started functioning on 25 March l985 with Miss Goh Boon How as the Principal and Madam Tan Hock Neo as the Vice-Principal.
-Mr Jimmy Tan took over as the principal from 1998 – 2001.
-Mrs Doris Sum took over the reins from 2002 – 2009.
-The current principal of Holy Innocents Primary School is Mdm Quek Seok Noi.
+Mr Lee Soon Hock, a representative of the Ministry of Education handed over the building to the most Reverend Gregory Yong, the Archbishop of Singapore on January 1985.
+The most Reverend Gregory Yong, Archbishop of Singapore officiated at the blessing of the school on 10 May 1985.
+The school started functioning on 25 March 1985 with an enrolment of 1608 students under the leadership of Miss Goh Boon How as the Principal and Madam Tan Hock Neo as the Vice-Principal.

 As with the school’s mission to being “committed to nurture the potential in each child to the fullest and develop his character in a God-centred environment so as to prepare him for the challenges of the future and to serve the nation”, the HIPS community will continue to function as one family to be a beacon of light and hope to the community and to the country.

 Mr Jimmy Tan 1998 to 2001